Steve Stern (politician)

-Steven H. Stern (born October 30, 1968) is a member of the New York State Assembly, representing the 10th district, which includes portions of the towns of Babylon and Huntington in Suffolk County.
+Steven H. Stern (born October 30, 1968) is an American politician currently serving as a New York State Assembly member representing the 10th district, which includes portions of the towns of Babylon and Huntington in Suffolk County.
 A Democrat, Stern was first elected in 2018 through a special election.

+Early life and education

 Stern is from Holbrook, New York.
-He graduated from Tulane University and received his law degree from Western Michigan University, later becoming a partner at Davidow and Davidow in Islandia, New York where he focused on elder law.
+He graduated from Tulane University and received his Juris Doctor degree from Cooley Law School, later becoming a partner at Davidow and Davidow in Islandia, New York where he focused on elder law.

+Political career

 In 2005, Stern ran for the Suffolk County Legislature, and was reelected five times, serving until 2018.